CBBC idents: CBeebies

+Bugbies (2002–2023)

-CBeebies was launched with the CBBC Channel on 11 February 2002, with an original age range of pre-school children only.
-Following changes within the BBC Children's department, this changed to ages up to 6, with CBBC targeting ages 6 to 12.
-The idents for the channel, designed by Lambie-Nairn, are the same as at launch and consist of yellow blobs (also known as the Bugbies), the opposite to the green blobs launched with the CBBC Channel with a much younger feel, as befits the target audience.
-In the last few weeks before CBeebies launched on the 11 February 2002, a CBeebies bug would occasionally appear on-screen briefly in either CBBC's 'Yellow' idents or in the presentation during the preschool programming, which teased young viewers that CBeebies was coming soon.
+CBeebies was launched with the CBBC Channel on 11 February 2002, with an original age range of preschool children only.
+Following changes within the BBC Children's department, this changed to ages up to 6, with CBBC targeting ages 6–12.
+The logo the channel had launched with lasted for 21 years, making the logo and branding the longest-running branding package for a BBC service ahead of the BBC Learning Zone strand (18 years from 1997 to 2015) and the BBC Two 1991 idents (14 years from 1991 to 2001, 2014 to 2018).
+Select idents dating back to 2005 have been in use as recently as March 2023, on par with the length of time the BBC Learning Zone ident was used for.

+The idents for the channel, designed by Lambie-Nairn, are the same as at launch and consist of yellow blobs (also known as the Bugbies), the opposite to the green blobs launched with the CBBC channel with a much younger feel, as befits the target audience.
+In the last few weeks before CBeebies launched on the 11th of February 2002, a CBeebies bug would occasionally appear on-screen briefly in either CBBC's 'yellow' idents or in the presentation during the preschool programming, which teased young viewers that CBeebies was coming soon.
 The yellow blobs would bounce around gently to each other in a brightly coloured and patterned environment, with the CBeebies logo located in the centre top of the screen.
-The soundtrack was also gentle, with children's voices calling out the channel name, and the whole look was deliberately meant to be parallel, yet completely different from their sister channel, CBBC.
-In addition to these idents, some idents were created featuring the presenters bouncing the CBeebies logo around like a beach ball, and some which featured the blobs taking part in time related idents, such as sleeping on the moon in the Bedtime Hour, drinking milk at Lunchtime or riding a bike in Big Fun Time.
+The soundtrack was also gentle, with children's voices calling out the channel name, and the whole look was deliberately meant to be parallel, yet completely different from its sister channel, CBBC.
+In addition to these idents, some more were created featuring the presenters bouncing the CBeebies logo around like a beach ball, and also some which featured the blobs taking part in time related idents, such as sleeping on the moon in the Bedtime Hour, drinking milk at Lunchtime, or riding a bike in Big Fun Time.
 Some idents are specific to strands of programmes, such as Discover and Do.
-CBeebies, like CBBC before it, make use of in-vision continuity links, however these are not presented by the CBeebies directors, but are recorded rather than broadcast live.
+CBeebies, like the 'CBBC block' before it, make use of in-vision continuity links, however these are not presented by the CBeebies directors, but are recorded rather than broadcast live.
 The presenters make use of a large, colourful space with smooth lines and everyday objects, which is again appropriate to the age range.
+In 2016, new idents were made for each block (except for Get Set Go and Lunchtime), replacing the old ones and the lava lamp background idents were rarely shown.
+Idents featuring the CBeebies House with it changing to effect the current season have been used from 2016 to 2023.